pawelgrzybek/pawelgrzybek.com/content/posts/2019-07-26-static-promise-methods-explained.md

 draft: true
 ---

 [Promises added to ECMAScript 2015 Language Specification](https://www.ecma-international.org/ecma-262/6.0/#sec-promise-objects) gave us a new way of dealing with deferred computations.
-In ["From callback hel through promises to sync functions"](https://pawelgrzybek.com/from-a-callback-hell-through-promises-to-async-functions/) I am explaining the differences, pros and cons of each of the popular methods of handling asynchronous code.
-Today I would like to go through `Promise` static methods and present and think of some practical use cases. - adds callback to
+In ["From callback hell through promises to async functions"](https://pawelgrzybek.com/from-a-callback-hell-through-promises-to-async-functions/) I am explaining the differences, pros and cons of each of the popular methods of handling asynchronous code.
+Today I would like to go through `Promise` static methods and provide some practical use cases.

 ## Prerequisite — basic promise states and methods